 Sky Wings has a gorgeous sky blue flower with a yellow throat topping sword like dark green foliage that remains attractive throughout the growing season and also has beautiful rusty fall color.
 It is 2 ½ – 3 feet tall and is very hardy (down to zone 2) and vigorous.
 It prefers moist conditions, but will do fine in average garden soil.

 This Siberian iris can be quite tall in fertile moist soil (up to 3 feet).
-It will be shorter, but still bloom like crazy on sandy soils.
-The electric blue blooms will appear inky in certain light and have reddish or velvet purple sheen at other times of the day.
-The signals are white with distinct black penciling.
+It will be shorter, but still bloom like crazy, on sandy soils.
+The electric blue blooms will appear inky in certain light and have a reddish or velvet purple sheen at other times of the day.
+The signals are white with a distinct black penciling.
 They are vigorous and floriferous, blooming at the same time as the tall bearded iris.
-The sword like dark green foliage remains attractive long after the blooms fade and even become a rusty accent for the winter garden.
+The sword like dark green foliage remains attractive long after the blooms fade and even becomes a rusty accent for the winter garden.